Domain size asymptotics for Markov logic networks: Introduction

 But given the uncertainty about what would be the ``right'' rescaling of an ordinary MLN to get asymptotic probabilities where the original (learned and constant) weights matter in a sensible way, it seems of interest to further study the asymptotic properties of distributions $\mbbP_n^\mbbM$ determined by ordinary MLNs $\mbbM$, with various types of soft constraints, to get a better idea of the asymptotic behaviour of MLNs with respect to the domain size.
-Are there patterns and to which extent would such patterns guide our use of such models, or of their rescalings?
+Are there patterns and to which extent would such patterns guide our use of MLNs, or of their rescalings?

-\section{Notation and terminology}
+\subsection{Notation and terminology}

 $\mbbN$ and $\mbbN^+$ denote the set of nonnegative, respectively, positive integers.
 Let $\exp_2(x) := 2^x$.
 If $S$ is a set then $|S|$ denotes its cardinality, also informally called its size.
-Finite sequences will be denoted by $\bar{s}$ for some letter $s$ and the length of $\bar{s}$ will be denoted by $|\bar{s}|$.
+If $T$ is also a set then $S \setminus T$ is the set of elements that belong to $S$ but not to $T$.
+Finite sequences will be denoted by $\bar{s}$ for some letter $s$, the length of $\bar{s}$ will be denoted by $|\bar{s}|$, and the set of elements occuring in $\bar{s}$ will be denoted by $\rng(\bar{s})$.